Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 $T_1$ is ambient isotopic to $T_2$.
 ```

-@rational-thm-conways details a method for determining if two rational tangles
-are equivalent.
-However, @rational-thm-conways does not discount the possibility
+Observe, @rational-thm-conways does not discount the possibility of two
-of two non-equivalent twist vectors representing the same rational tangle,
+non-equivalent twist vectors representing the same rational tangle,
 @rational-ex-tvssamebutdiff demonstrates that the possibility is true.
 In fact,
 for each rational tangle, the set of twist vectors representing it is infinite.